1A. Opening Headlights (Butyl Rubber Sealed)

 Resealing cut headlights:

-Step 1: Use a hot knife or soldering iron to melt the plastic back together (plastic weld)
+Step 1: Use a plastic welder, hot knife or soldering iron to melt the plastic back together (plastic weld).
+Click here for the plastic welder we recommend.

 Step 2: Silicone around your weld (We recommend RTV waterproof silicone sealant, Permatex Silicone Adhesive Sealant #81173 or Permatex Ultra Black Gasket Maker)